Everyone loves a Brandy Alexander: creamy, sweet and boozy! Mix up this classy dessert drink recipe with brandy and Creme de Cacao.

 How to make a Brandy Alexander (basic steps)

-- Strain into a glass.
-Strain the drink into a stemmed cocktail glass.
+- Strain the drink into a stemmed cocktail glass.

-- Garnish: The garnish is important here!
-The fresh nutmeg adds a warm-spiced flavor to the drink.
+- Garnish with freshly grated nutmeg, which adds a warm-spiced flavor to the drink.

-And that’s it!
 Let us know what you think of this Brandy Alexander recipe and what occasion you serve it for.
-It’s one of our favorite creamy dessert cocktails!
+It’s one of our favorite creamy dessert cocktails.

-The inspiration for the Brandy Alexander may go back much further than 1916: it’s possibly related to a drink from the 1680’s!
-It reminds us of a drink Milk Punch, made with brandy or bourbon, milk, sugar, and vanilla extract.
+The inspiration for the Brandy Alexander may go back much further than 1916: it’s possibly related to a drink from the 1680’s: Milk Punch.
+Milk punch is made with brandy or bourbon, milk, sugar, and vanilla extract.
 The drink was first written down in 1688 in Scotland, and the first mention in a cookbook was in 1711.
 It’s even traditionally garnished with grated nutmeg!

 The combination of dairy with Cognac and flavors of vanilla and chocolate can’t be disputed here.
 Milk Punch is a traditional New Orleans drink, so it’s possible that the inventor of the Brandy Alexander took inspiration from sipping on that cool creamy beverage.